-Now, here is the time to let your head make the decisions, it might be the most amazingly beautiful venue you've ever seen BUT it might not actually fit your purpose.
+Now, this is the time to let your head make the decisions.
+It might be the most beautiful venue you've ever seen BUT it might not actually fit your purpose, which is where a site visit comes in.

 Site visits are the perfect opportunity to get all the answers to your questions and help you to make a final decision, so make sure you take some time to prepare before you go, it'll be worth it.

-Luckily we love to help and we've put together a handy checklist so you'll have everything you need to find the perfect venue.
+Luckily we love to help and we've put together a handy checklist so you'll have everything you need to secure the perfect venue.

 Nearest transport links and parking